Sharp Eigenfunction Bounds on the Torus for large $p$: Introduction

 \begin{theorem} Let $d\geq 5$ and $p>\frac{2d}{d-4}$.
 Let $\T{d}$ be the square torus.
 Then for every eigenfunction $e_N$, the following bound holds.

 \end{theorem} This result contains the first sharp bounds for toral eigenfunctions since the work of Cooke and Zygmund.
-Cooke proved the result in the course of showing a Cantor-Lebesgue Theorem \cite{cooke1971}.
-The result was studied in its own right in \cite{Zygmund1974} to answer a question of Fefferman.
-Both proved the sharp result with no loss when $d=2$ and $2\leq p \leq 4$ using essentially the same geometric techniques.
+Cooke proved the result in the course of showing a Cantor-Lebesgue Theorem in \cite{cooke1971}.
+The result was studied on its own by Zygmund in \cite{Zygmund1974} to answer a question of Fefferman.
+Both proved the sharp result with no loss when $d=2$ and $2\leq p \leq 4$ using essentially the same geometric argument.
 Our proof method differs greatly from that work.
 In particular, we refine the circle method approach used in \cite{bourgainTorusEFunc1993} and \cite{bourgainDemeterDiscreteRestrictImprovements2013}.
 For this reason, our results are limited to the square torus.
 As an aside, other works often refer to bounds with a power of $N^\eps$ as \say{sharp}.
-In this paper, we will reserve sharp to mean that no such factor is present although, for low dimensions and large $p$, the factor is necessary.
+In this paper, we will reserve sharp to mean that no such factor is present, although, for low dimensions and large $p$, the factor is necessary.

-We also able to improve the $N^\eps$ loss to a logarithmic loss in a larger range of $p$, but only for $d\geq 6$.
+We also able to improve the $N^\eps$ loss to a logarithmic loss in a larger range of $p$.

 \begin{theorem} Let $d\geq 6$ and $p>\frac{2d}{d-3}$ or $d=5$ and $p>6$.
 Let $\T{d}$ be the square torus.
-Then for every eigenfunction $e_N$, the following bound holds.
+Then, for every eigenfunction $e_N$, the following bound holds.

 \end{theorem}